Top

 Limit the number of steps to 15

-Limit the number of steps in a Whatfix guide to not more than 15 steps.
-This helps your users understand the value proposition of your guides quickly and easily.
+Limit the number of steps in a Whatfix guide to no more than 15.
+This enables users to understand the value proposition of the guides quickly and easily.

 Limit to 15 steps2